-- TEST THE THERMOMETER CONNECTIONS!
+- TEST THE HEATER CONNECTIONS!
+With the Lakeshore off, put the DVM across the heater patch points.
+You should see a resistance on the order of $10 200\Omega$ (the precise value will depend on the precise heater). - TEST THE THERMOMETER CONNECTIONS!
 Turn on the Lakeshore, and make sure your thermometers are reading and are in reasonable agreement with each other.
 They should respond when, say, you gently touch the sample stack with your fingertip. - 3.4 Cooling Down - Can up the sample.
 Screw down the copper isothermal cap (be careful not to pinch any wires in the process).
 RETEST THE THERMOMETER CONNECTIONS.
 Then screw down the silvery heat shield. - Now prepare the outer tail.
 Making sure the o-ring is well seated in the groove, apply an even layer of silicone grease.
 With a Kimwipe, gently remove any dust, hairs, or other debris from the mating flange on the feedthrough housing.
-Also check that there is nothing bridging the thin gap between the central cold head and the feedthrough housing by carefully running the tip of a tweezer around it, wiping errant globs of goo, etc. When everything is clean and appropriately isolated, place the tail over the cold finger so the o-ring sits on the flange. - TURN ON THE AIR CONDITIONER IN THE BIG WHITE SOUND-PROOFING BOX.
+Also check that there is nothing bridging the thin gap between the central cold head and the feedthrough housing by carefully running the tip of a tweezer around it, wiping errant globs of goo, etc. When everything is clean and appropriately isolated, place the tail over the cold finger so the o-ring sits on the flange.

+- TURN ON THE AIR CONDITIONER IN THE BIG WHITE SOUND-PROOFING BOX.
 If you don't do this, the box will get too hot to run the compressor. - Plug in the vacuum gauge, and plug in the roughing pump.
 The pump should gurgle, and the pressure in the vacuum jacket should start to drop almost immediately.
 Let it get down to a steady state. - Go to the circuit breaker box down the hall, and flip the breaker switch for the compressor.
 You should hear a noise from the soundproofing box like a refrigerator starting up, and the cold head piston should start to pop and chug.
-After about 30 seconds, the thermometer readings should start to drop. - Set the Keithleys going in DELTA mode.
+After about 30 seconds, the thermometer readings should start to drop. - Using the front panel of the Keithley current source, set the Keithleys going in DELTA mode.
+If you don't know how to do this, consult the Keithley manual.
 As everything cools, the resistance should drop.
 If you are cooling fast, there will be a significant lag between the thermometers.
 This is of course because it takes time for the stack of things to come to equilibrium. - Wait for the refrigerator to get to a stable base temperature.
-This will take about an hour.
+This will take somewhere between one and two hours.
 Spend this time profitably by familiarizing yourself with the MatLab end of the measurement.